philguth/windows365/Windows365/enterprise/architecture.md

 - The Cloud PC to the Azure Virtual Desktop endpoints.
 - The Remote Desktop clients to Azure Virtual Desktop endpoints.

 For more information on these ports, see [Azure Virtual Desktop required URL list](/azure/virtual-desktop/safe-url-list).
-To ease configuration of network security controls, use Service Tags for Azure Virtual Desktop to identity those endpoints.
+To ease configuration of network security controls, use Service Tags for Azure Virtual Desktop to identify those endpoints.
 For more information on Azure Service Tags, see [Azure service tags overview](/azure/virtual-network/service-tags-overview).

 There's no requirement to configure your Cloud PCs to make these connections.
 Windows 365 seamlessly integrates Azure Virtual Desktop connectivity components into gallery or custom images.